AdobeDocs/experience-manager-64.es-ES/help/forms/using/admin-help/creating-policies.md

 ---
-title: Creación y administración de políticas
+title: Crear y administrar directivas
 seo-title: Creating and managing policies
 description: Una directiva es un conjunto de configuraciones de confidencialidad y usuarios que pueden acceder a un documento al que se aplica la directiva.
 Puede crear y administrar varios tipos de políticas mediante AEM formularios.
 seo-description: A policy is a set of confidentiality settings and users who can access a document to which the policy is applied.
 You can create and manage various types of policies using AEM forms.